johanmoritz/mattermost-webapp/report.md

 Discussed report writing with Kasper and typescript conventions in repository with Robin and Adam.

-Kasper: 2.5 hours
+Kasper: 4.5 hours

-Discussed report writing with Gabriel and to find the actual issue to work on with Robin.
+Looking for new projects with Johan, discussed report writing with Gabriel and to find the actual issue to work on with Robin.

 3. reading documentation;